cs2113-s25/cs2113-s25.github.io/wrkshts/J2-wrksht.md

 ### q

-How are `private`, `public`, and `protected` visibility modifiers handled when fields/methods with these different visibilities are inherited from a parent class?
+How are `private` and `public` visibility modifiers handled when fields/methods with these different visibilities are inherited from a parent class?

 From a grandparent class?